Allergy & Immunology Billing Services in Alabama

 Why Alabama Allergy & Immunology Practices Need Specialized Billing

-Alabama's healthcare market includes 10,000+ physicians, and allergy & immunology practices here face a payer market dominated by Blue Cross Blue Shield of Alabama on the commercial side and Alabama Medicaid on the public payer side.
-Medicare claims are processed through Palmetto GBA, which applies its own Local Coverage Determinations that directly affect allergy & immunology procedure coverage and medical necessity requirements.
+Alabama's healthcare market includes 10,000+ physicians, and allergy & immunology practices here face a payer market dominated by Blue Cross Blue Shield of Alabama on the commercial side and Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks) on the public payer side.
+Medicare claims are processed through Palmetto GBA (Jurisdiction J), which applies its own Local Coverage Determinations that directly affect allergy & immunology procedure coverage and medical necessity requirements.
 Generic billing teams without AL specific knowledge leave revenue on the table.

 Allergy & Immunology billing itself is complex.
 Allergy and immunology billing revolves around allergy testing codes (95004 percutaneous, 95024 intracutaneous, 95044 patch testing), immunotherapy administration (95115-95117 for injections, 95120-95134 for professional services with provision of antigen), biologic medication J-codes for severe allergic conditions, and pulmonary function testing (94010-94070).
 Test count accuracy is critical — each allergy test is billed per individual allergen, and a typical testing session involves 40-80 individual tests.
-When you combine this coding complexity with Alabama's specific payer rules, authorization requirements, and 1 Alabama Medicaid managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving allergy & immunology practices from Birmingham to Mobile and across Alabama.
+When you combine this coding complexity with Alabama's specific payer rules, authorization requirements, and 2 Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks) managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving allergy & immunology practices from Birmingham to Auburn and across Alabama.

 Code